Boavizta/boaviztapi/docs/docs/getting_started/single_server.md

   }'
 ```

-* The API will create a consumption profile based on the default characteristics and apply it for an average level workload of 90%
+* The API will create a consumption profile based on the default characteristics and apply it for an average level of workload of 90%

 Result :
 ```json
 {
   "impacts": {